cyrinux/wluma-als-emulator/README.rst

 DEPRECATED
 ==========

-* Main goal is this project was ported in wluma itself under the config `als.webcam`, See https://github.com/maximbaz/wluma/pull/13 and https://github.com/maximbaz/wluma/issues/10.
+* Main goal is this project was ported in wluma itself under the config `als.webcam`, See `wluma 3.0.0 <https://github.com/maximbaz/wluma/releases/tag/3.0.0>`__.

 This is a fake ambient light sensor for those who don’t get one built